Dharm10802/Sales-Dashboard/README.md

 ✅ Includes multiple products, categories, and regions for diverse data scenarios.

-#📊 Sample Visualization
+📊 Sample Visualization

+You can use this dataset to create charts like:

-Total Sales by Product
+.Total Sales by Product

-Sales by Region
+.Sales by Region

-Top Customers
+.Top Customers

-Monthly Sales Trend
+.Monthly Sales Trend

+.Top Products with Maximum profit